 How it went

-Our stakeholders shared with us that the process of pulling information from certain closing documents in commercial real estate is complex and currently done by hand.
+The process of pulling information from certain closing documents in commercial real estate is complex and often done by hand.
+These documents are written in human readable, natural language – not always the friendliest for machine learning systems to parse.

 Our current process of receiving a document and returning data was a one-way street.
 There was no way for users to let us know what corrections they made to their information.
 However, this corrected information would be immensely valuable in helping our machine learning platform grow and learn over time.

-I initially drafted on building a workflow that would speak to conventions and patterns the users would find familiar – upload the document, and review the data in Excel-like tables.
+Based on these results, I drafted on building a workflow that would speak to conventions and patterns the users would find familiar – upload the document, and review the data in Excel-like tables.
 Dates would be presented at the end so the user could review the results of the ML/AI process, and the user would have the final say on the data and dates.
 Then they would have the ability to send or download a hard copy to parties that prefer letters/hard documents.

 Technical constraints of the model; however, prevented the exact implementation of this workflow.
 The (newly built) model needed more training before it could accurately pull and contextualize data.
 We needed to build a process that would both meet the users needs (quickly processing important data), and teach the model at the same time (encouraging people to interact with the ‘labeling’ process, and not skip it).